 Another example of Xena’s influence on Davies’ Who was in the character of The Master who bore many similarities to Callisto Xena’s archfoe.

-However the classic series version of the Master was a very different character from the version we saw in Russell T Davies’ era.
+The Master as a character debuted many decades before Callisto, but the classic series version of the Master was a very different character from the version we saw in Russell T Davies’ era.

 He was a cold, manipulative, sly, cunning genius who enjoyed manipulating people.
 He was a megalomaniac, but not a complete psychopath.
 He usually other than a few instances did not kill at random.
 Only if he felt he had to (which was often a lot) or for revenge.
 He and the Doctor did respect one another, but there was certainly no gay subtext involved.
 Indeed the idea was always that they were brothers anyway.
-The two hated each other through and through and tried to kill each other all of the time.
-In the Masters second appearance “The Mind of Evil” the Doctor tries to kill the Master, even when the Master agrees to leave the earth alone the Doctor still goes out of his way to try and kill him as he believes it is his duty to stop the Master from harming any other life forms.

-Now the Davies era Master played by John Simm was inspired by many characters.
+The Davies era Master played by John Simm was inspired by many characters.
 In my review of him I wrote that he was really a pastiche of crazy, psychotic villains such as the Joker, Hannibal Lecter, John Hurts Calligula from I Claudius and yes Callisto too.

-Thus despite being their bitterest enemies both Callisto and The Master have an emotional hold over the Doctor and Xena unlike any other.
+Despite being their bitterest enemies both Callisto and The Master have an emotional hold over the Doctor and Xena unlike any other.

 The Master and Callisto also were both driven insane by an horrific tragedy that happened many years ago when they were children.
 In the Masters case he was driven mad when forced to stare into the untempered schism.
 Since that day he heard a constant drum beat in his head that pushed him over the edge and turned him into a monster.
 In Callisto’s case it was watching her family burn to death.